jonasblatter/Zettlr-GTK4-Theme/README.md

 # Zettlr-GTK4-Theme
 A GTK4 inspired theme for Zettlr

+1. Place the contents of this repository in a folder named `Zettlr-GTK4-Theme` in the Zettlr directory.

-Add the following to the custom.css document in the Zettlr directory:
+2. Add the following to the custom.css document in the Zettlr directory (if no such file exists, create it):

 ```css
 @import url("Zettlr-GTK4-Theme/gtk4theme.css");
 ```

+> Alternatively, you can paste the code into the "Custom CSS" field in Zettlr's "File/Preferences/Asset Manager [Ctrl+ALt+,]".